phantomx999/Program-Design/HW/HW03/README.md

     ````
     (gdb) bt

-    #0  0x0000000000401349 in doInterestingThing (yr=1998) at main.cpp:21
+    #0  0x0000000000401349 in doInterestingThing (yr=1998) at main.cc:21
-    #1  0x00000000004018bc in main () at main.cpp:54
+    #1  0x00000000004018bc in main () at main.cc:54
     ````

 The backtrace shows that execution stopped in the method _doInterestingThing()_.
-This method was called from _main()_ on line 54 of _main.cpp_.
+This method was called from _main()_ on line 54 of _main.cc_.

-The above backtrace indicates that the error happened on line 21 of _main.cpp_.
+The above backtrace indicates that the error happened on line 21 of _main.cc_.
 Edit the file, and look at line 21.
 Why is this causing an error?

-Fix this error by modifying the code in _main.cpp_.
+Fix this error by modifying the code in _main.cc_.
 Recompile _date_ with _make_, and run the program again.

 There are several causes of "Segmentation faults" in this program.
 Use _gdb_ to help to identify and fix each issue until it runs correctly (see step 7).
 You might find the commands _up_ and _print_ particularly useful.

-8. When your program is running correctly, running should output the following:
+8. When your program is running correctly, running the executable should output the following:
     ````
     ...
 A set of Dates ...
     default date is: January 1, 1900